STILINSKI-ANAS/mongo_library/README.md

 # Librain - Library Management System

 ## Introduction
 Librain is a modern library management system designed to streamline the operations of libraries.
-Built on Next.js and utilizing MongoDB as its database, Librain offers robust features for managing books, patrons, and library transactions with ease.
+Built on Next.js and utilizing MongoDB as its database, Librain offers robust features for managing books and library transactions with ease.

 ## Features
 - **Book Management**: Add, update, and delete book entries.
-- **Patron Management**: Register library patrons and manage their information.
 - **Transaction Handling**: Check out and check in books with transaction logs.
 - **Search and Filter**: Easily find books and patrons using various criteria.